Fresh Spotlight: Meet the Energy Transition team!

 Fresh Energy’s growing team of technical experts, attorneys, and advocates has made the organization a critical player in speeding Minnesota’s transition to a clean energy economy.
 As the climate movement has evolved over the course of our 30-year history, so has our programmatic work.
 Today, crucial moves to drive innovation and impact as we shift our economy away from fossil fuels to clean energy are driven by Fresh Energy’s Energy Transition team.
-Margaret, Joe, Eric, MK, and Caitlin are working every day to ensure that our climate and clean energy advocacy blends energy efficiency, strategic electrification, innovation, and more across Minnesota’s industrial, transportation, agricultural, and building economies.
+Margaret, Eric, and Caitlin are working every day to ensure that our climate and clean energy advocacy blends energy efficiency, strategic electrification, innovation, and more across Minnesota’s industrial, transportation, agricultural, and building economies.
 Let’s meet the team!

 Values, then and now